 5. I have a premium icon uploaded that should actually be free.
 What will happen to it?

 Most likely the icon will be removed.
-While we would love to move the icon into a free set, all sets must contain at least 10 items.
-Therefore unless your premium set contains 10 or more items that should be free instead, they will be individually deleted.
+While we would love to move the icon into a free pack, all packs must contain at least 10 items.
+Therefore unless your premium pack contains 10 or more items that should be free instead, they will be individually deleted.
 You can read more about our removal policy here.
 Moving forward, we will do our best to prevent items from getting incorrectly uploaded in the first place.

 6. Can I use a trademark as a tag?